Energetically modified cement: Physical justification (amorphisation)

 Large changes in $\Delta G$, more particularly in the resultant values of $\Delta H_A$ and $\Delta H_d$ provide an insight into EMC Activation's efficacy.
 The amorphisation of crystalline material at high-pressure conditions "is a rather unusual phenomenon" for the simple reason that "most materials actually experience the reverse transformation from amorphous to crystalline at high-pressure conditions".
 Amorphisation represents a highly distorted "periodicity" of a material's lattice element, comprising a relatively high Gibbs free energy.
 Indeed, amorphisation may be compared to a quasi-molten state.

+As a possible explanation of why amorphous silica is more reactive than its crystalline version, thermodynamic treatments may give further insight, even if such approaches cannot fully explain the phenomenon.
+For example, the so-called "glass transition temperature" increases with an increasing cooling rate $q_0$ (i.e., $dT=\pm q_0dt$) that allows energy to be accumulated as if "frozen in".
+Thus, by substantially increasing that cooling rate, "glasses with thermodynamic properties can be obtained, substantially different from those of the initial metastable undercooled liquid".
+At very high cooling rates, the enthalpy frozen into the resulting vitrified system can be equal to (or exceed) the enthalpy of melting $H_m$ where the cooling rate $q_0$ is to the order of 106 to 109 K/s and upwards.
+Hence, assuming that the shock-wave dynamics of the EMC Activation process hold true, such that focal nanoscale temperature fluctuations are extremely transient (as described generally per the next section), means that the cooling rates during the HEBM process are to at least similar orders of magnitude, if not more.
+Hence: